zakkg3/researchDataservice/README.md

 A service for Collecting, managing, and using data in resource-constrained environments.

+## Collect data anywhere

+Build powerful offline forms to collect the data you need wherever it is.
+With just a tablet or simple smarphone: Install a the app , sync with the flag5-cloud server to install the forms and start collecting data.
+If you dont have connectivity, just keep collecting and once you have it back it will automatically syncronize.

+On the other end, you can securily connect to the server and access your data in real time.

+Every communication is fully encrypted.
+You can also select where your data is stored.
+So you can be sure where it is.

 ### Security focused

 Full encrypted end to end.
 Keys are genereted per client and only the client owns the key.